AdamPillis/HighDunes/README.md

 **Validating HTML Pages**

 [https://validator.w3.org/](https://validator.w3.org/) is used to test all html files and their code to ensure high coding standards.

-**base.html**
+Base.html is not tested given that the following html pages would not work without it and the content within the base.html is displayed correctly.

+All of the testing below was done through the source code of each page on the **deployed** version of the project.

 **index.html**

+SCREENSHOT

 **review_page.html**

+SCREENSHOT

 **view_profile.html**

+SCREENSHOT

 **update_profile.html**

+SCREENSHOT

 **view_bookings.html**

+SCREENSHOT

 **add_booking.html**

+SCREENSHOT

 **delete_booking.html**

+SCREENSHOT

+**signup.html**

+SCREENSHOT

+**login.html**

+SCREENSHOT

+**logout.html**

+SCREENSHOT

+**Validating CSS Page**

+Only one css file within this project which is located in *static/css/styles.css*